podcast

 When One Chases and the Other Runs: Understanding the Pursuer-Withdrawer Dynamics in Couples

-Send us a text! (add your email to get a response)Feeling stuck in the same arguments with your partner?
+Message us here!Feeling stuck in the same arguments with your partner?
 Does it feel like a cycle of one of you is chasing and the other is running away?
 In this episode, we talk about the problematic cycle behind recurring relationship conflicts through the lens of Emotion-Focused Therapy (EFT).We break down the pursuer-withdrawer dynamic: that frustrating cycle where one person pushes for connection while the other pulls away.
 What looks like rejection or criticism on the surface actually masks deeper attachment needs and fears.
-You...
+You may be the one desperately trying to get...

 2025-06-04